DeusCorona/firstRailsProject/README.md

     * The general flow of action is: form inside View sends a POST request via routes to adequate method inside coresponding controller where data can be separated, analyzed and used

-* Useful git workflow commands: git status - overview of the changes made in relation to current branch git add . - add all changed files to prepare for commit git commit -m "Some commit message" - commits the added changes to prepare for push git push - push changes onto the targeted branch git branch -all - displays all available branches git checkout - changes branch you're currently on git checkout -b "name of the branch you wish to create and position onto" git push --set-upstream origin "name of the branch you have created in previous step"
+* Useful git workflow commands:
+ 1. git status - overview of the changes made in relation to current branch
+ 2. git add . - add all changed files to prepare for commit
+ 3. git commit -m "Some commit message" - commits the added changes to prepare for push
+ 4. git push - push changes onto the targeted branch
+ 5. git branch -all - displays all available branches
+ 6. git checkout - changes branch you're currently on
+ 7. git checkout -b "name of the branch you wish to create and position onto"
+ 8. git push --set-upstream origin "name of the branch you have created in previous step"
+ 9. git rebase --interactive COMMIT_ID - opens editor where you can select from the list of commits you have made to the branch, change to squash next to commit you wish to squash.
+Second file will be opened where you can edit the commit message you wish to save all your commits under.
+ 10. git push --force --set-upstream origin name_of_your_remote_branch - finalize the rebase with this

 * Notes about maintaining git repo, branch naming conventions:
     * https://github.com/thoughtbot/guides/tree/main/git